Sweet Stuff

 While you have stumbled on KimGentes.com, you might be coming for a few different reasons.
 Some of you are interested in articles and resources on Christianity, music, worship and such.
 Others of you are interested in technology information related to church worship settings.
 Some other folks are programmers who are looking for helpful information on technical challenges.
 This particular post is a bleed over from some of my technical work in programming.
 Specifically, this is a post to present a solution to parsing CSV files.

 Programmers understand that CSV files are simply text data files that have information stored in value fields in the file.
 Each of the fields is separated by commas to delimit when one value/field ends and the next begins.
-This is why they are called "Comma Delimited Value" files (CSV for short).
+This is why they are called "Comma Separated Values" files (CSV for short).
 Anyone who is new to this concept or programming might think that writing a program to extract data from files wherein the commas separate the data fields, should be an easy task.
 And if that was the total sum of it, it would be quick and simple in virtually any language you could choose to do it in.
 But that is not the end of it.
 CSV files are written by a host of popular applications and read by thousands of programs as well, including almost every spreadsheet program in existence, including Microsoft Excel.
 When the first CSV file user started outputting values to fields and reading them in another destination, they quickly realized a limitation- if you wanted to include the literal character of a comma (,) inside of a field value itself, this could not be done, since it would be interpreted as a field separator and its value wouldn't be understood (as well as the field in which it appeared being literally chopped in half).

 To overcome this problem, it's assumed that some Neanderthal software developers (back in the Jurassic era of programming) came up with an idea to allow programs to insert and read commas inside of comma separated fields.
 They would allow fields to be encased in double quotes as a signature that the value inside this field should be read literally (including commas) from the first double quote to the ending double quote.
 This worked fine and commas could now be embedded in CSV field values.
 But, as you can guess, these cause further problems for programs- now, the commas of the world had safe haven usage inside of comma separated values, however, double quotes now could not be included inside of a double quote encased field value.
 Programmers quickly realized that they couldn't keep adding special characters to allow for current special characters to be escaped (which is a way of saying interpreted as literal data without functional consequence in the interpretation of the data).